AbominableSandwish/abominablesandwish.github.io/src/content/blog/need-more-bullet.md

 hasVideo: false
 ---

-LevelUp Game Jam: 10th Anniversary
+The project was created during the 10th edition of the LevelUp Game Jam.
+The team decided to focus on the theme and create a shooter set in an 80s synthwave atmosphere.
+The main programmers worked on the game mechanics, while I had to concentrate on the audio and visual feedback.
+Our team is slightly smaller than the others in terms of the number of team members, so we'll have to work hard to compete with them.

 <b>Project Summary</b>

-Team: 3 programmers from SAE Institute
+- Team: 3 programmers from SAE Institute
-Theme: Reduction, Reuse, Recycling
+- Theme: Reduction, Reuse, Recycling
-Secondary Constraints: Asynchronous multiplayer, Non-Euclidean Final Choice: Solo shooter in a synthwave 80s atmosphere
+- Secondary Constraints: Asynchronous multiplayer, Non-Euclidean
+- Final Choice: Solo shooter in a synthwave 80s atmosphere
-Objective: Functional prototype to compete with teams of 5
+- Objective: Functional prototype to compete with teams of 5

 <b>Roles and Contributions</b>

 Tech Art and Gameplay Programmer

+- Sound system creation
+- Transition between music
+- sound effects buffer system
+- volume management for different types of audio
+- Sound bank search and integration (musics, sound effects, sounds UI, voices)

-- Created menus (main, score, about) and user interfaces
+- Added menus (main, score, about) and user interfaces
-- Integrated audio system (music, sound effects, interface sounds)
-- Implemented enemy damage and death animations
+- Added visual feedback when an enemy is attacked
+- Added visual feedback when an enemy is dead
-- Developed camera screenshake behavior
+- Added screenshake when taking damage
-- Designed smoke, spark, and bullet particles
+- Added smoke, spark, and bullet particles

-<b>Personal Experience</b>

-- Stimulating collaboration: A positive change after solo work
-- Increased motivation: Quick response to colleagues' requests and observation of the game coming to life
-- Lack of time: Insufficient balancing for optimal experience
-- Lesson learned: Prioritize balancing after creating a functional prototype

-<b>Strengths</b>

-Adherence to the main theme: Reduction, Reuse, Recycling Functional prototype: Gameplay, menus, sounds, visual effects Successful atmosphere: Immersive 80s synthwave

-<b>Areas for Improvement</b>

-Gameplay balancing: Long-term difficulty
-Better use of constraints: Asynchronous multiplayer and non-Euclidean

 <b>Conclusion</b>

 Despite the lack of time to polish certain aspects, the LevelUp Game Jam project was an enriching experience.
 Team collaboration and the creation of a functional prototype were sources of motivation and satisfaction.
-The importance of balancing was also highlighted for an optimal gaming experience.
+The importance of balancing was also highlighted for an optimal gaming experience in the next competition.

-<b>Additional Information</b>

-The project was made during the 10th edition of the LevelUp Game Jam.
-The team decided to focus on the theme and create a shooter in a synthwave 80s atmosphere.
-The main programmers worked on the gameplay mechanics, while the tech art and gameplay programmer focused on the feedback, audio, and visual effects.
-The team learned the importance of keep the time for balancing the gameplay after creating a functional prototype.

-<b>Recommendations</b>

-Teams should consider balancing the gameplay as early as possible.
-Teams should try to use all of the constraints given in the game jam.
-Teams should focus on creating a fun and engaging experience for the players.

 <b>Thank you!</b>